thoughtbot/apprenticeship/markdown/get-a-job.md

 Every company will expect you to share some code samples as part of their application process.
-These take a long time to develop so consider building these up over the course of your apprenticship.
+These take a long time to develop so consider building these up over the course of your apprenticeship.
 Your Breakable Toy (see above) is an excellent showcase for your talent.

 Guidelines for developers: